 The London Clinic has a state of the art imaging department providing our patients and referring doctors with a comprehensive range of investigations to cater for our patients’ individual needs.
-Our consultants have access to some of the most advanced technology available.
-As part of its imaging facilities, we have two MRI scanners, both offering a comprehensive range of MRI investigations.

 Magnetic resonance imaging (MRI) is a scanning technique that can be used to generate diagnostic images of the breast.

 Although not used for routine breast screening, an MRI scan can reveal breast tumours that are too small to detect through physical examinations or are difficult to see on traditional mammograms.

 An MRI scan does not take the place of a mammogram, but it can be performed as an extra study of your breast.